Does Cold Weather Cause a Cold?

 Evidence that Being Cold Can Indirectly Cause the Common Cold and other Sickness

 - The studies that show us that being cold affects getting a cold are based on lab tests done on mice.
-Thus it is theory, not absolute fact.
+Thus it is a theory, not absolute fact.

-- First it was shown that rhinovirus strains replicate better at the cooler temperatures found in the nasal cavity than at lung temperature.
-Later, in a 2014 study, it was shown that rhinovirus strains generally thrive better in colder conditions.
+- First, it was shown that rhinovirus strains replicate better at the cooler temperatures found in the nasal cavity than at lung temperature.
+Later, in a 2014 study, it was shown that rhinovirus strains thrive in colder conditions.
 Thus, it was shown the mechanic was likely temperature, not some other aspect of the nose or lung.
 This was found by comparing warmer and cooler nasal cavity cells.
 What they discovered was that when a virus invaded warmer cells, the host cells produced significantly more interferon (proteins that “interfere” with the spread of a virus by warning healthy cells of its presence and setting off an immune response).

-- It isn’t just Rhinovirus that causes “the common cold”, many different viruses cause this and not all react the same way to cold weather.
+- It isn’t just Rhinovirus that causes “the common cold,” many different viruses cause this and not all react the same way to cold weather.

 - Dry and cold conditions are probably more high-risk situations for viruses because of dry mucosa (The mucosa membrane is what lines the back of your throat and your sinuses and produces mucus that stops pathogens and dirt from entering your body.
 Viruses can invade a dry mucosa and start growing, causing your cold).

-In other words, being cold is indirectly related to getting a cold, it isn’t directly related.
+In other words, being cold is indirectly related to getting a cold; it isn’t directly related.

 Does Being Cold Make You Sick?